Parenting Day 7 – Your Words Shape Your Child’s Life

 Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear (Ephesians 4:29).

 When I am older and my pace slows, he will jog onto the field of life, take the ball from me, and run into the next generation.
-He will probably assume the role of a husband and maybe a father as I go to the sidelines to join that cloud of witnesses with the other aging athletes past their prime.
+He will likely assume the role of a husband and a father as I go to the sidelines to join that cloud of witnesses with the other aging athletes past their prime.
 I will become an observer of my work in his life.
 Your children are like moldable pieces of clay that God has given to you to shape by teaching them about God, guiding them to God, and releasing them into God’s world.

 Mercifully, He loves you to death (Isaiah 53:10; John 3:16).
 Because of His great love for you, your soul is set free to be the best child that you can be in His world.
 You want to model your heavenly Father’s affection for you to your kids.
 You want them to hear and feel your words of encouragement (Romans 2:4).
-You have the power to build them up, and you have the authority to tear them down.
+You have the power to build them up and have the authority to tear them down.
 All of that power sits on your tongue and comes from your heart (Luke 6:45).

 Time to Parent

-1. Because of the gospel, you understand that God is pleased with you (Romans 8:31).
-Is your child more aware of your pleasure in him or your displeasure in him?
+2. The gospel informs you that God is pleased with you (Romans 8:31).
+Is your child more aware of your pleasure or displeasure in him?

-2. The gospel speaks peace into your chaos and transforms you.
+3. The gospel speaks peace into your chaos and transforms you.
 How are you speaking into your child’s life to bring God-glorifying transformation to him?

-3. You act out the gospel by serving rather than expecting others to serve you (Mark 10:45).
+4. You act out the gospel by serving rather than expecting others to serve you (Mark 10:45).
 What concrete and practical ways are you helping your child?

 Need More Help?